Microservices

 Recently our development team had a small break in our feature delivery schedule.
 Technical leadership decided that this time would be best spent splitting our monolithic architecture into microservices.
 After a month of investigation and preparation, we cancelled the move, instead deciding to stick with our monolith.

 For us, microservices were not only going to not help us; they were going to hurt our development process.
 Microservices had been sold to us as the ideal architectural for perhaps a year now.
+So we were surprised to find out they weren’t a good fit for us.

 Read more